SUBSCRIBE TO OUR FREE NEWSLETTER

 The Sellafield Nuclear Power Station (2002).

-We're about to approach the five-year anniversary of the Fukushima Daiichi nuclear disaster, and this is a stark reminder that no matter where you are or how far away, nuclear power has a local and global impact.
+We're about to approach the fifth anniversary of the Fukushima Daiichi nuclear disaster, and this is a stark reminder that no matter where you are or how far away, nuclear power has a local and global impact.

 A satellite image shows damage at Fukushima I Nuclear Power Plant that was caused by the offshore earthquake on 11 March 2011.

 Greenpeace Japan sent a team to the Fukushima evacuation zone to conduct independent radiation testing; and researchers on the Rainbow Warrior, kitted up in full body chemical suits, pulled floating seaweed from the surrounding area to use as samples.
-Our results were unfortunately as you would expect - high levels of contamination.
+Our results were, unfortunately, as you would expect - high levels of contamination.
 Subsequently, we've also found radiation is still so widespread that it's unsafe for people to return across large parts of Fukushima.

 Greenpeace radiation monitoring team conduct seaweed testing along the Fukushima coastline.